tom-draper/repo-stats/README.md

 # Repo Stats

-A command-line tool for generating statistical overview for a local repository including metrics like line count, average line length and proportion of whitespace, broken down by file extension.
+A command-line tool for generating statistical overview for a local or remote repository including metrics like line count, average line length and proportion of whitespace, broken down by file extension.

 ## Installation